-FMT_LIM.1/Loader Limited capabilities - Loader Hierarchical to: No other components.
+FMT_LIM.1/Loader Limited capabilities - Loader

 Dependencies: FMT_LIM.2 Limited availability.

 FMT_LIM.1.1/Loader The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Deploying Loader functionality after permanent deactivation does not allow stored user data to be disclosed or manipulated by unauthorized user.